 When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate over a determined period for the application process.
-This ensures that your interest rate won't go up as you are going through the application process.
+This keeps you from getting through your whole application process and discovering at the end that the interest rate has gone up.

 Do you have a question regarding a mortgage program?